JDoddsNAIT/Unity-Scripts/dScripts/Follow-Path/README.md

 There are three types of paths: `Linear`, `Bezier`, and `Catmull-Rom`.

 `Linear` paths are simple, connecting each `Transform` to the next in a stright line.

+`Bezier` creates a path that is smooth.
+The path will pass only through the start an end points.

+`Catmull-Rom` is simmilar to `Bezier`, being a smooth path, the only difference is that `Catmull-Rom` will pass through all points on the path if  `closeLoop` is checked.
+If not, the first and last `Transform` in the `points` list are excluded from the path, acting instead as control points.

 ## ✒️ Signatures
 | Property | Summary |